 After a dog eats any food, tiny bits of the food are left behind on the teeth.
 These food particles mix with bacteria in the mouth, collecting along the gum line.
 If the teeth are not brushed soon after eating, the food residue forms a soft film called plaque.
 Plaque can be brushed away, but only if you get to it before it hardens into tartar, which is calcified and very hard.
 When tartar (also known as calculus) develops beneath the gum line it causes gingivitis (bleeding and inflammation of the gums).
 If allowed to progress, gingivitis can cause periodontitis.
 This serious dental disease causes infection and tooth loss.
 Periodontal disease is also associated with cardiopulmonary disease and other disorders.

-Feeding For Teeth=Feeding for Health
+Feeding For Teeth = Feeding for Health

 “In my opinion, a pet’s overall health should be the most important factor behind dietary recommendations,” Dr. Block says.
 “I think improving their overall systemic health with a whole-food diet probably improves their microflora and promotes an overall healthier immune system, which will allow them to ward off things like dental infections and be able to tolerate them better.”

 When choosing a dog food, Dr. Block recommends basing your decision on what’s best for the health of your dog.
 Look for a complete-and-balanced diet containing high-quality ingredients.
-When it comes to dog food, the less processed, the better.

 Another benefit to choosing a fresh, healthy diet: better breath.
 Highly processed kibble can contribute to the bad kind of dog breath.
 Fresh, whole foods are also less inclined to stick to teeth the way hard, crunchy kibble does.